Comparisons

 Consider alternatives when:

-1. You don't use Salesforce Without Salesforce, Conga loses its primary advantage.
+1. You don't use Salesforce Without Salesforce, Conga loses its primary advantage, and you are buying a second platform to run the first.
 Look at Agiloft, Ironclad, or Bind instead.

-6. You want a modern, intuitive interface User reviews consistently flag Conga's interface as dated and difficult to navigate.
+6. You want a modern, intuitive interface A recurring theme in G2 and Capterra reviews is that Conga's interface feels dated and takes time to navigate.
 If user adoption and minimal training matter, look at Ironclad or Bind.

 Negotiating Your Conga Contract

-If you do choose Conga, here are strategies to get the best price:
+If you do choose Conga, here are strategies to get the best price.
+Note that Conga publishes no discount schedule, so we quote no discount percentages here - what follows is leverage, not benchmarks.

 Get competing quotes.
 Request formal quotes from Agiloft and Ironclad before your Conga negotiation.
 Even if you prefer Conga, alternatives on the table give you leverage.
 A concrete quote from another vendor works better than vague references to "other options."

 Negotiate at quarter-end.
-Conga's sales team has quarterly targets.
-Deals closing in the final weeks of a quarter get more aggressive discounts.
-If your timeline is flexible, this can save 5-10%.
+Conga's sales team has quarterly targets, and deals closing in the final weeks of a quarter tend to attract more flexibility.
+If your timeline is flexible, use it.

-Bundle for better pricing.
-If you need multiple products (CLM + Composer + Sign), bundling into a single deal often yields deeper discounts than buying each module separately.
+Bundle deliberately.
+If you need multiple products (CLM + Composer + Sign), bundling into a single deal often yields better terms - but insist on seeing each module priced individually first, so you know what you are trading away.

 Start small.
 License fewer users initially and negotiate expansion pricing upfront.
 This protects you from paying for unused seats while locking in favorable rates for growth.

 Ask about implementation credits.
 Some deals include professional services hours.
 If Conga does not offer this proactively, ask.
-It can save $10,000-$30,000 on implementation.
+Services are unpublished and therefore highly negotiable.

 How much does Conga CLM cost per user?